Perkkola/state_prep/State preparation notes/state_prep.md

 Notes:
 Ry and Rz multiplexors are just folded multicontrolled Ry and Rz gates with Gray code decomposition.
 Try if replacing CNOTs with CZs in the multiplexed Ry in the general unitary synthesis works.

+Qiskit unitary synthesis already uses the QSD from the paper.

 https://ieeexplore.ieee.org/document/9743148
 https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10025533